forseti-security/forseti-security/google/cloud/security/enforcer/README.md

 Example rule:

-If this is used in a policy file, it must be wrapped in a list.
+If this rule is used in a policy file, it must be wrapped in a list.

 ```json